-A look at Cincinnati, which faces USF on Friday at Raymond James Stadium
+A look at Cincinnati, which hosts USF on Saturday at Nippert Stadium